lisp/de.setf.resource/README.md

 - identity : do unique instances correspond to external data or can there be multiple projections
 - caching : does the instance act as a cache for projected data or does each access read/write through to external data

-The`de.setf.resource` resource-object protocol implements
+The `de.setf.resource` resource-object protocol implements

 - instance granularity projection for literals and resource with per-property read granularity as an option for resources.
-- URI-based object identity
+- URI-based object identity.
-- slot-based caching with
+- slot-based caching with automatic internalization/externalization based on the relation between declare property type and datatype.

 Repositories
 ------------